ursuleacv/wallaby/README.md

 # wallaby
-A simple lightweight framework for building small apps in PHP
+A simple lightweight MVC framework for building small apps in PHP.

+Built in support for layouts, themes, routing.

 # Usage